microsoft/react-native-macos/docs/DiffsWithUpstream.md

   ...macOS only code
 #endif // macOS]
 ```
 This case is a mix of the earlier two cases.
 We use a single line tag for the starting if tag to show that the first block of iOS only code is the original code from React Native.
-Then, we use block tags with the else/endif to show that the macOS code is an addition by Raect Native macOS.
+Then, we use block tags with the else/endif to show that the macOS code is an addition by React Native macOS.